How to Help Someone with an Eating Disorder

 Phase Three: Enough Is Enough

 Whether it’s rushing P to hospital or ordering him or her to make a doctor’s appointment, whether it’s ringing his or her parents, or shouting or crying at them that you’re terrified and you can’t bear to watch a life being ruined like this any more – it’s OK to act when you feel you need to.
-And even if you’re not completely sure either way – this, like a sufferer’s own conviction about the need finally to get better, may often or usually be crowded around with ambivalence – it’s OK to do something just because it might make you feel better too.
-See notes at the end.
+And even if you’re not completely sure either way – like a sufferer’s own conviction about the need finally to get better, this too may often or usually be crowded around with ambivalence – it’s OK to do something just because it might make you feel better too.

 In a more objective sense too, at some point in the process of perceptive long-term companionship, making sure P gets the professional care (s)he needs must outweigh the discomfort of having to take action.
 P may hate you for it, but with any luck that will only be temporary.
-Here the presence or absence of other people who care about P is highly relevant: if (s)he has loving parents who have already tried lots of different approaches, and are around and aware of the situation at present, the threshold for action may be rather higher than if you’re the only person who seems to know or care something is wrong.
+Here the presence or absence of other people who care about P is highly relevant: if (s)he has loving parents who have already tried lots of different approaches, and are around and aware of the situation at present, the threshold for action may be rather higher than if you’re the only person who seems to know or care or be willing or able to act on the fact that something is wrong.

 At any of the transition points between the phases I’ve outlined, you may feel that to act is to jeopardise your relationship with P. For some people, ever bringing up the disorder at all may seem to be incompatible with that relationship continuing.
 At some moments, though, those risks may seem worth taking – whether for the sake of P’s health or your own sanity, or both at once.